Menu

 ADVERSE REACTIONS

 The most common serious adverse reactions were serious infections.
-The most commonly reported adverse reactions during the first 3 months in controlled clinical trials in patients with RA with XELJANZ 5 mg twice daily and placebo, respectively, (occurring in greater than or equal to 2% of patients treated with XELJANZ with or without DMARDs) were upper respiratory tract infection, nasopharyngitis, diarrhea, headache, and hypertension.
-The safety profile observed in patients with active PsA treated with XELJANZ was consistent with the safety profile observed in RA patients.
+The most commonly reported adverse reactions during the first 3 months in controlled clinical trials in adult patients with RA with XELJANZ 5 mg twice daily and placebo, respectively, (occurring in greater than or equal to 2% of patients treated with XELJANZ with or without DMARDs) were upper respiratory tract infection, nasopharyngitis, diarrhea, headache, and hypertension.
+The safety profile observed in adults with active PsA treated with XELJANZ was consistent with the safety profile observed in adults with RA.

-Adverse reactions reported in ≥5% of patients treated with either 5 mg or 10 mg twice daily of XELJANZ and ≥1% greater than reported in patients receiving placebo in either the induction or maintenance clinical trials for UC were: nasopharyngitis, elevated cholesterol levels, headache, upper respiratory tract infection, increased blood creatine phosphokinase, rash, diarrhea, and herpes zoster.
+Adverse reactions reported in ≥5% of patients treated with either XELJANZ 5 mg or 10 mg twice daily and ≥1% greater than reported in patients receiving placebo in either the induction or maintenance clinical trials of patients with UC were: nasopharyngitis, elevated cholesterol levels, headache, upper respiratory tract infection, increased blood creatine phosphokinase, rash, diarrhea, and herpes zoster.

 USE IN PREGNANCY

-Available data with XELJANZ use in pregnant women are insufficient to establish a drug associated risk of major birth defects, miscarriage or adverse maternal or fetal outcomes.
-There are risks to the mother and the fetus associated with rheumatoid arthritis and UC in pregnancy.
+Available data with XELJANZ use in pregnant women are insufficient to draw conclusions about a drug-associated risk of major birth defects, miscarriage or adverse maternal or fetal outcomes.
+There are risks to the mother and the fetus associated with RA and UC in pregnancy.
 In animal studies, tofacitinib at 6.3 times the maximum recommended dose of 10 mg twice daily demonstrated adverse embryo-fetal findings.
 The relevance of these findings to women of childbearing potential is uncertain.
 Consider pregnancy planning and prevention for females of reproductive potential.

 *Unless otherwise stated, “XELJANZ” in the Important Safety Information refers to XELJANZ, XELJANZ XR, and XELJANZ Oral Solution.